 Our formalization of matrices is partly based on QWIRE~\cite{PRZ17}.
-We choose to use their formalization of matrices and matrix operations ($\sdot$, $\times$, $+$, $\otimes$, $\dag$).
-For basic rules, QWIRE proves 30 out of 35 rules in Table~\ref{t:core}\footnote{For the rest 5 rules, QWIRE proves 4 with additional well-formness assumptions and does not prove the associativity of tensor product.}.
-But apart from that, our formalization of gates using Dirac notation, the notion of observational equivalence for circuits, and our systematic tactic library are novel.
+We choose to use their formalization of matrices and matrix operations ($\sdot$, $\times$, $+$, $\otimes$, $\dag$), but without well-formness assumptions.
+And apart from that, our formalization of gates using Dirac notation, the notion of observational equivalence for circuits, and our systematic tactic library are novel.

 Note that although sparse matrix computation is well studied in other areas of Computer Science, we are not aware of any library in Coq dedicated to sparse matrices.
 We consider the symbolic approach proposed in the current work as a contribution in this perspective.
 For example, let us consider the gate CX.
 It is represented as a sparse $4\times 4$ matrix with $4$ out of the $16$ entries being non-zero (cf. Section~\ref{sec:bqm}).
 As we can see in (\ref{eq:cx}), its symblic representation is